Frequently Asked Questions

 During the growing cycle, there’s no need to remove the Top unless desired, until the seedlings are robust enough for transplanting into your garden.
 The Top incorporates UV protection, but some seedlings may require “hardening off” before prolonged exposure to intense sunlight.

-With just one pot and Top, topping up your Compot with additional waste is hassle-free; simply remove the Top using the Lift Pin provided.
+With just one pot and Top, topping up your Compot with additional waste is hassle-free; simply remove the Top and use the Lift Pin provided to raise the Compot Lid from the base.
+Grasp the edge of the lid with your other hand and lift off the lid.
+Now refill your Compot and replace the lid and Top.
 This feature is especially beneficial for growing wheatgrass, particularly in winter or in a chicken pen.

 Toilet rolls offer the advantage of longer length, enabling seeds to develop deeper roots.
 When replanting, you can simply pick out a toilet roll and place it directly in the garden, as worms will eventually consume it.